promised-ai/redpoll-website/content/blog/gamma.md

 # 7864  0  7865   0.875
 ```

+This last one can be confusing, since we're not asking simply for rows with
+similar `fAlpha` values.
+Within Braid are many states, each of which utilize
+a subset of all features.
+When asking for similarity with respect to any one
+feature, it will only utilize internal states that factor in that aspect of the
+dataset to calculate similarities.

+This functionality is not found in any traditional ML architectures.
+The
+closest that one might come to sample-sample similarity is if one were to
+compress the features to some kind of latent space and create a metric of
+distance in that learned space.
+This would typically not be a component
+of any standard classifier like the one used above.

 ## Anomaly Detection

-Another capability with high utility is the ability to understand when a value
+Another data-aware strength with Braid is the ability to understand when a
-is surprising, or anomalous.
-Much like the similarity metric, this can be a
+value is surprising, or anomalous.
+Much like the similarity metric, this can be
-complicated measure to define.
-Yes, if a value is many sigma outside its
+a complicated measure to define.
+Yes, if a value is several standard deviations
-distribution, it's anomalous, but it's also anomalous if a gamma event has
+outside its distribution, it's anomalous — but it's also a bit surprising if a
-a high `fAlpha` value (see jointplot above).
+gamma event has a high `fAlpha` value (see the jointplot at the top).

 Traditional solutions stand helpless to identify these for you before
 or after training.
 There are plenty of standalone solutions and models
-that are made specifically for anomaly detection, but then you've just
+that are designed specifically for anomaly detection, but then you've
-increased the amount of complexity of your project.
+significantly increased the complexity of the project.

 Braid can natively highlight these samples for your consideration and evaluation.